Rats In Drains

 Make sure all of the pipe openings are sealed off at least 6″ inside the wall or under floor level.
 This includes pipes for sinks, tubs, showers, toilets and any other water-carrying pipes that aren’t used frequently.
 If they’re not sealed properly rodents can find a way inside and start nesting.
 They also like to chew on things so seal any wires or cables that go through the walls as well.

 Use a drain valve.
 A drain valve is a type of pipe fitting that controls the flow of water.
 Drain valves are used in residential and commercial plumbing systems to control the flow rate and direction of wastewater, as well as to prevent sewage backups.
 They can be installed at the end of a drain line or inside a fixture such as a sink or a toilet.

 A drain valve (or drain gate) can be used to stop rats from getting into parts of the drain system.
 It can be used as a quick fix whilst you are waiting for repairs to happen.
 It can also be used as a permanent feature if you have a weak point or vulnerable area of drainage.
 This blog is designed to inform you about the drain valve if you are going to have one fitted.

 Rats In Your Drainpipes?

 Rats may not be the most pleasant of creatures to come across, but they’re just trying to survive.
 They can’t help it if their habitat is your drainpipe!
 Luckily for you, we’ve already explored why rats live in drains and how an infestation happens.

 Check out our other blog posts on this topic for more information about what’s going on with these little creatures.
-Rats in drains may seem like a nuisance, but they can also be hazardous to your health.
-If you have a rat infestation and need some help then you can Contact Us, as it is not an infestation you want to be leaving to long.
+Rats in drains may seem like just a nuisance, but they can also be hazardous to your health.
+If you have a rat infestation and need some help then you can contact us, as it is not an infestation you want to be left too long.

 We are members of the BPCA which demonstrates our professionalism.
 Get in touch today